Chronic diseases are long-lasting health conditions that can greatly affect the quality of life for those affected.

 1. Adopt a healthy lifestyle

-Maintaining a healthy diet, regular exercise, avoiding smoking and limiting alcohol consumption are important steps.
+Maintaining a healthy diet, regular exercise/sport, avoiding smoking and limiting alcohol consumption are important steps.

 Eating a balanced diet that is low in saturated and trans fats, added sugars, and salt can help reduce the risk.